AndVici/FISHA/README.md

 **FISHAM**

-Arguments: directory holding JPG images you wish to process.

-           Directory to store output.
+Arguments: directory holding JPG images you wish to process and directory to store output.

 Returns: Path to output.